- Pets and Animals»

 Chronic Kidney Failure

-Chronic kidney failure is a condition that has gone on for a while and some of the causes are similar such as the chronic use of NSAIDs, chronic infection (Lyme), chronic use of medications for allergies or other health conditions, while other times it’s genetic or sometimes it’s just age related.
+Chronic kidney failure is a condition that has gone on for a while.
+Some of the causes are similar such as the chronic use of NSAIDs, chronic infection (Lyme), chronic use of medications for allergies or other health conditions, while other times it’s genetic or sometimes it’s just age related.
 Many humans have kidney issues once they enter their 80s.

 What are the symptoms of acute renal failure?

-Please refer to the table for my assessment of the most common signs of acute renal failure.
+Please refer to the table below for Dr. Alinovi's assessment of the most common signs of acute renal failure.

 Acute Renal Failure Symptoms